Commerce Candidates Baca Del Rio, Altamirano, and Leon Paid East Los Angeles Political Operative Luis Alvarado $35,000 to Manage Campaigns

 Altamirano also gave a man named Oscar Castillo $5,000 for “campaign consulting.”

-Castillo’s business address the same as Alvarado’s, 12501 Philadelphia St. in Whittier.
+Castillo’s business address is the same as Alvarado’s, 12501 Philadelphia St. in Whittier.

-Finally Baca Del Rio, Altamirano, and Leon each contributed $1,333, for a total of $4,000, to a man named Andrew Yanez for various campaign services, including telephone and print advertising.
+Finally, Baca Del Rio, Altamirano, and Leon each contributed $1,333, for a total of $4,000, to a man named Andrew Yanez for various campaign services, including telephone and print advertising.

 Yanez’ business address is the same as Alvarado’s, 12501 Philadelphia St. in Whittier.